juleshansen/oop/assignment.md

 In this assignment, you'll be implementing the game Blackjack.
 If you're unfamiliar with the rules of the game, read [this](http://en.wikipedia.org/wiki/Blackjack) or pair yourself with someone who knows them.

-We'll start by implementing a simplified version of Blackjack:
+We'll start by implementing a simplified version of the game:

-1. We'll only have the dealer and the player.
+1. There should only be the dealer and one player.
-2. You can only hit or stay (no split or double down)
+1. The player can only hit or stay (no split or double down).

+Some notes on the implementation:

-The dealer should play by the rules of hitting at 16 or lower, staying at 17 or higher.
+1. The dealer should play by the rules of hitting at 16 or lower, staying at 17 or higher.
+1. The payout for Blackjack should be 3:2.
+1. The player should start with a fixed amount of money, and should be able to play until bankrupt or quitting.

 ## Starter Code